-The Austrian drawer and painter Egon Schiele is known for his portraits that depict bare, tortured beings in unlikely, twisted positions.
-Close to Gustav Klimt, he was part of the Austrian expressionnism movement that saw the light of day at the beginning of the 20th century.
-In his lively and sometimes violent stroke transpired a shaken personal history… Here are 7 things that you probably did not know about the subversive character of Schiele !
+The Austrian drawer and painter Egon Schiele is known for his portraits that depict often nude, tortured beings in unlikely, twisted positions.
+Close to Gustav Klimt, he was part of the Austrian expressionist movement that saw the light of day at the beginning of the 20th century.
+Through his lively and sometimes violent paint strokes transpire a shaken personal history… Here are 7 things that you probably didn’t know about the artist Egon Schiele !

 At 17, Egon Schiele met Gustav Klimt who was 45.
-Their difference in age did not keep them from becoming very good friends and developing reciprocal admiration.
+Their difference in age did not keep them from becoming very good friends and developing a mutual admiration for each other.

 Gustav Klimt and Egon Schiele

 Accused at multiple times of abusing of the teenage girls he employed as models, in April 1912, he was arrested for having seduced an underage girl.

 Following this accusation, when the police officers came to his workshop, they seized over a hundred “pornographic” drawings.
 Schiele was then found guilty for having exhibited such drawings in a workshop where children were often present.
 He was convicted to a 25-day sentence.